 Figure 5.2.2.11.1-1: Send MO Data

 1. The NF Service Consumer shall send a POST request to the resource representing the individual SM context resource in the SMF.
 The payload body of the POST request shall contain the mobile originated data to send.

+The request body may include the indication that MO Exception Data delivery has started or stopped, if Small Data Rate Control is enabled for the PDU session and the UE is accessing via the NB-IoT RAT.
+If the indication is included stating MO Exception Data delivery has started, "MO Exception Data Counter" shall be included.